hlbao/personal_site/content/post/classification-you-are-so-important/index.md

 ---
 Classification (multiclass, multilabel, binary...) might be the most widely-used computing techniques in computational social science scenarios, e.g., social media post classification and user auto-labeling.
 We can see two lines of approaches.
 One is rule-based and machine learning methods, e.g., kNN, Decision Trees, and Naive Bayes.
 The other is the deep network-based approach.
 There are many fancy deep network models like bert, GPT, transformer, and attention model.
 I will not thoroughly review these techniques here because we already have two excellent articles:

-4 Types of Classification Tasks in Machine Learning (non-deep learning)
+4 Types of Classification Tasks in Machine Learning (non-deep learning):

 <https://machinelearningmastery.com/types-of-classification-in-machine-learning/>